heighty/git-practice-2/README.md

+#This my pratice for week6 review
+#Bash sript is great

-Thid the practice for week 6
+Thid the practice for week